isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-2-jul-sep-2020/2020-07-03-picturessg.md

 #### **Performing Arts Photographs**
 The National Library also has a collection of more than 4,500 images capturing the activities of local arts groups and organisations, with the majority of them coming from established Chinese performing arts groups.
 These materials were received as part of larger donations that included publications, ephemera, and audio and video recordings.

-In 2008, the National Library obtained permission to digitise some 1,000 photographs and publications from the Thau Yong Amateur Musical was formed in 1931 and continues to stage regular performances of Waijiang (外江)[^14] and Teochew opera and music today.[^15] The collection comprises photographs of the association’s members, costumes, performances, stage design and anniversary events.
+In 2008, the National Library obtained permission to digitise some 1,000 photographs and publications from the Thau Yong Amateur Musical Association (陶融儒乐社).
+The association was formed in 1931 and continues to stage regular performances of Waijiang (外江)[^14] and Teochew opera and music today.[^15] The collection comprises photographs of the association’s members, costumes, performances, stage design and anniversary events.

 In 2014, the Singapore Children’s Playhouse (新加坡儿童剧社), a Mandarin theatre group for children and youths, donated over 1,500 photographs and about 100 other items comprising books, brochures, periodicals, sound recordings, certificates, reels and vinyl records to the National Library.
 These materials document the performances and theatre productions of the group from the 1960s to the 80s.
 That same year, the National Library also received some 500 images from Siong Leng Musical Association (湘音社), which has been actively promoting traditional Nanyin music (南音) and Liyuan (梨園) opera[^16] in Singapore since its founding in 1941.
 The association remains active today and has won international awards for its performances.